Mor Çatı Foundation: Workshops

-Key campaigns and achievements
+Key achievements

-Mor Çatı has been a prominent advocate for critical legal reforms, including Law No. 6284, which provides protection measures for women and children facing domestic violence.
-This law represents a significant achievement in Turkish legislative history and a direct result of years of lobbying by Mor Çatı and similar organizations.
-Law No. 6284 provides women with emergency shelter access, legal protection orders, and social services to help them escape situations of violence.
-The foundation is supported many women seeking help to escape violent situations and secure housing, often needing to challenge misinformed officials who incorrectly deny them financial aid.
-Mor Çatı provides guidance to ensure these women access the correct protections under the law, underscoring the importance of advocacy for consistent application of these rights.
+Mor Çatı has been an advocate for legal reforms, including Law No. 6284, which provides protection measures for women and children facing domestic violence.
+This law represents a significant advance in Turkish legislative history, a direct result of years of lobbying by Mor Çatı among other organizations.
+This law provides women with emergency shelter access, legal protection orders, and social services to help them escape situations of violence.

-Additionally, Mor Çatı has been a vocal proponent of the Istanbul Convention, an international treaty aimed at preventing and combating violence against women.
-When Turkey controversially withdrew from the convention in 2021, Mor Çatı launched a high-profile digital campaign opposing the decision and rallied public support across social media platforms.
-The campaign not only raised awareness but also mobilized Turkish citizens to advocate for the protection of women's rights.
+Additionally, Mor Çatı has been a vocal advocate of the Istanbul Convention, an international treaty aimed at preventing and combating violence against women.
+When Turkey withdrew from the convention in 2021, Mor Çatı launched a high-profile digital campaign opposing the decision and rallied public support across social media platforms.
+The campaign aimed to raise awareness and also encouraged Turkish citizens to advocate for the protection of women's rights.

-As one of Turkey leading feminist organizations, Mor Çatı plays an integral role in the Turkish feminist movement, addressing not only immediate support needs but also systemic issues that perpetuate violence against women.
-The foundation collaborates with other Turkish and international organizations, contributing to both local and global feminist discourses that challenge patriarchal structures and advocate for societal reform.
-Mor Çatı's initiatives go beyond shelters and crisis intervention; the organization actively engages in public education and policy advocacy to shape Turkish society's understanding of gender-based violence.
-The foundation also conducts public campaigns and workshops, seeking to challenge ingrained societal norms that tolerate or excuse violence.
-For example, when the murder rate of women skyrocketed by 1,400 percent between 2002 and 2009.
-Mor Çatı created a video attempted to raise awareness of violence toward women in a public way.
-The group placed large posters of women jumping for joy, their arms and legs splayed out beyond the frame's borders, all around Istanbul.
+Mor Çatı plays a role in the Turkish feminist movement, addressing immediate support and systemic issues that perpetuate violence against women.
+The foundation coordinates with other Turkish and international organizations, adding to both local and global feminist discourses and advocate for reform.
+Mor Çatı's engages in public education and policy advocacy to shape the country's understanding of gender-based violence.
+The foundation also conducts public campaigns and workshops, seeking to challenge societal norms that tolerate violence.
+Between 2002 and 2009 the murder rate of women skyrocketed by 1,400 percent.
+The foundation launched a campaign to raise awareness of violence toward women in a public way.
+They placed posters of women jumping for joy, their arms and legs splayed out beyond the frame's borders, all around Istanbul.
 The text next to the women reads, "I want to live in freedom."

-Mor Çatı's digital activism has become increasingly influential, with the foundation utilizing social media campaigns, online resources, and webinars to educate the public about gender-based violence and the systemic changes needed to support survivors.
-Through this work, Mor Çatı has established itself as a prominent force in feminist activism, pushing for a society where women can live without fear of violence.